 Château de La Roche-Guyon

 The Seine is not short of fantastic palaces, one of the most spectacular being the Château de La Roche-Guyon, on the banks of the river in the Vexin regional national park.
 The stunning Château is owned by the La Rochefoucauld family and is a beautiful mix of medieval, Renaissance and classical French architecture and interiors – its grounds, formal kitchen garden and rooms open to the public.
-The village itself has been named one of France’s 'Most Beautiful Villages' and is linked to the château via a by a secretive staircase dug into the rock.
+The village itself has been named one of France’s 'Most Beautiful Villages' and is linked to the château via a secretive staircase dug into the rock.
 Off of your Seine cruise you can see old village streets lined with charming houses and also visit the La Roche arboretum in the La Roche-Guyon regional forest.

 The commune of Chantilly is as sweet and delectable as its namesake cream, 50km north of Paris up the Seine and home to an elegant town and imposing resorted château.
-Chantilly’s most impressive sight is the Château de Chantilly, a must-see on a Seine river cruise built in the 14th-century on a small rocky island in an artificial lake and since restored many times.
+Chantilly’s most impressive sight is the Château de Chantilly, a must-see on a Seine river cruise built in the 14th-century on a small rocky island in an artificial lake and has since been restored many times.
 The current castle has been restored in the French Renaissance Revival style and is a grand façade of towers and turrets, also home to the Musée Condé – one of France’s most important art collections.
-The elegant town also has a famous racetrack which borders the fairy tale chateau, where the cream of the crop descend for prestigious meets.
+The elegant town also has a famous racetrack that borders the fairy tale chateau, where the cream of the crop descends for prestigious meets.

-As part of a stop in Vernon, river cruisers are able to visit Giverny, a small village in Normandy where the beloved impressionist painted Claude Monet lived and worked until his death in 1926.
-The top sight is the artist’s former house and gardens, a charming sight where Money painted his famous luminous ‘Water Lilies’ series – the same lilies still blossoming today.
-The luscious gardens are testament to his work, while the candy-coloured house gives insight into the artists’ colour-driven mind.
+As part of a stop in Vernon, river cruisers are able to visit Giverny, a small village in Normandy where the beloved impressionist painter Claude Monet lived and worked until his death in 1926.
+The top sight is the artist’s former house and gardens, a charming sight where Monet painted his famous luminous ‘Water Lilies’ series – the same lilies still blossoming today.
+The luscious gardens are a testament to his work, while the candy-coloured house gives insight into the artists’ colour-driven mind.
 Nearby is the Musée des impressionnismes Giverny, focusing on the Impressionist art movement.
 Art lovers should make a point of seeing this small village during their stop on a Seine cruise.